 Alaska (by E. Volk and A. Munro, ADFG)

 The Alaska Department of Fish and Game (ADFG) manages salmon fisheries to achieve spawning escapement goals, or targets, to provide sustained yields and ensure long-term viability of salmon stocks.
 Currently, there are approximately 300 established escapement goals in Alaska.

 Each year, escapements for these stocks and others without formal goals are reported in Area Management Reports.
-Since 2010, the department has produced a publically accessible report that is a statewide compilation of salmon escapements and escapement goals.
+Since 2010, the department has produced a publicly accessible report that is a statewide compilation of salmon escapements and escapement goals.
 The most current report can be found on the ADFG website at: